Programme Overview

-From the first term onwards, students take advanced doctoral courses in their specialization domain along with some recommended Post Graduate Programme (PGP) courses which provides a general management overview and develop basic skills for analyzing managerial problems.
+From the first term onwards, students take advanced doctoral courses and supervised research projects in their specialization domain along with some recommended post-graduate level courses which provide a general management overview and help develop basic skills for analyzing managerial problems.

 After completing the course work, students have to pass an Area Comprehensive Examination to demonstrate that they have reached a level of proficiency in the doctoral specialization.

-As they enter their third year, students begin work on their Ph.D. dissertations.
-These dissertations are expected to make original contributions to an Area of management or to one of management’s source disciplines.
+As they enter their third year, students begin work on their doctoral dissertations.
+These dissertations are expected to make original contributions to a domain of management or to one of management’s source disciplines.

-The student moves into the final stage of presenting and defending the dissertation only when the Dissertation Advisor is satisfied that the student and the research.
-Students hope to get this green light in the fourth or fifth year.
+A student moves into the final stage of presenting and defending the dissertation only when the dissertation advisors and dissertation/thesis examination committee members are satisfied with and approve the student's work and the research output.

 Curriculum Overview